 #9600 Schistosoma mansoni

-ELISA kit for the diagnosis of schistosomiasis in humans
+ELISA kit for the diagnosis of human schistosomiasis

 Parasitology and clinical relevance

 from schistosomiasis in sub-topical areas.
 Patients become infected when bathing